dmg9626/Milo-Yiannopoopydoop/README.md

 an alt-right sandbox simulation experience

 ## What is this game?
-This is the result of showing up to [a hackathon](http://www.stupidhackathon.com "Stupid Hackathon") very late.
+This is a silly game I made at [Stupid Hackathon](http://www.stupidhackathon.com "Stupid Hackathon").
 I wanted to work on my skills in Unity scripting with physics while making something simple that everyone can enjoy.

 ![](Screenshots/screenshot.png?raw=true)